pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 # duplicate-resolution = 'none'
 # The number of KV pairs sent in one request in the physical import mode.
 # send-kv-pairs = 32768
+# Whether to enable compression when sending KV pairs to TiKV in the physical import mode.
+Currently, only the Gzip compression algorithm is supported.
+To use this algorithm, you can fill in either "gzip" or "gz" for this parameter.
+By default, the compression is not enabled.
+# compress-kv-pairs = ""
 # The directory of local KV sorting in the physical import mode.
 If the disk
 # performance is low (such as in HDD), it is recommended to set the directory
 # on a different disk from `data-source-dir` to improve import speed.